jastier/project2/README.md

-This is the project2 README
+This is where I'm stashing my python socket handler code for now.

+Only one of these files is going to get released, the rest are for testing.